 causes, and treatments of Progeria is available below.

 Progeria is a disease that causes the rapid, early aging of the body.
 Infants born with progeria appear to be normal newborns, and symptoms generally do not occur until about two years of age.
 Symptoms include failure to thrive, which includes slow growth and poor weight gain, loss of body fat and aged-looking skin.
-Symptoms also include stiffness of joints, joint ...more symptoms »
+Symptoms also include stiffness of joints, joint abnormalities, hip ...more symptoms »

 There is no way to prevent progeria, and there are currently no treatments that can cure progeria.
 However, regular medical care and certain treatments may help to reduce some symptoms and slow progression of the disease.

 A diagnosis of progeria may be delayed or missed because it is very rare.
 In addition, symptoms of progeria may initially mimic symptoms of a variety of more common diseases, disorders or conditions that can also cause poor growth and failure to thrive.
-These include child neglect, child abuse, poor feeding, GERD, malnutrition, cystic fibrosis, parasite infection, and ...more misdiagnosis »
+These include child neglect, child abuse, poor feeding, GERD, malnutrition, cystic fibrosis, parasite ...more misdiagnosis »

 Symptoms of Progeria